Skip to main content

 • Collaborative filtering

-2. In IOS SDK, Android SDK, Node JS SDK, users must manually add the product ID.
+2. In IOS SDK, Android SDK, and Node JS SDK, users must manually add the product ID.

 Did this answer your question?